ahmedkaludi/accelerated-mobile-pages/README.md

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.2 (18th December 2019) =
+* Improvement: Need to add wordpress default Gutenburg editor 'Block' settings Compatibility in AMP #3320
+* Improvement: Need to make compatibility with the Imagify plugin #3908
+* Improvement: Taxonomy support in AMP Page Builder category module #3310
+* Improvement: Add support of fallback images in AMP #3790
+* Improvement: General code improvements part 3 #3941
+* Improvement: Drop down support in Alternative Menu in Mobile view. #2768
+* Fixed: The Alternate Menu does not redirecting to the AMP for the product category in menu items #3915
+* Fixed: Sub-Category Archives on AMP page should be connected to Change internal links to AMP option. #3924
+* Fixed: Debug warning : Undefined index element #3958
+* Fixed: MGID Ads are not loading when the Flexible AMP widget option is enabled in the AMP  #3864

 = 1.0.1 (14th December 2019) =
 * Fixed: Telegram as social profile #3754